ieugen/clj-nexus-api-client/README.md

 This project was heavily inspired from  [contajners](https://github.com/lispyclouds/contajners) and uses Open API Document from <nexus_url>/service/rest/swagger.json.
-Based on this document, some operations can be performed on the sonatype nexus repository manager.
+Based on this document, some operations can be performed on the Sonatype Nexus repository manager.

 A comprehensive listing of REST API endpoints and functionality is documented [here](https://help.sonatype.com/repomanager3/integrations/rest-and-integration-api).